pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"invalid-unary-operand-type"+OR+"E1130")

 ### [E1133](#E1133) (not-an-iterable)<a name="E1133"></a>
-Non-iterable value %s is used in an iterating context Used when a non-iterable value is used in place where iterable is expected
+Non-iterable value %s is used in an iterating context.

+Used when a non-iterable value is used in place where iterable is expected

 **:x: Incorrect code**